Causes and treatment of hooded eyes

 - Have wrinkles or fine lines around the eyes.

-- Have vision impairment due to excess skin or fat on the upper eyelids.
+- Vision impairment is due to excess skin or fat on the upper eyelids.

-- Are in good overall health, with no medical conditions that may increase the risk of complications.
+- They are in good overall health and have no medical conditions that may increase the risk of complications.

 - Are non-smokers, as smoking can impair the healing process and increase the risk of complications.